Open Journal of Statistics

 According to deconvolution theorem, this study explicates the way to inverting continuous wavelet transform (CWT) and the definition of wavelet’s dual.
 We prove that, in CWT inversion, either wavelet or its dual must integrate to zero.
 This study shows that wavelet’s dual can be a harmonic, which leads to new CWT inversion for-

 Figure 1.
-Test time signal.
+Test time signal

 Figure 2.
-Normal wavelet spectrum of the test time signal with (the white closed lines denote three significant time-frequency areas).
+Normal wavelet spectrum of the test time signal

 Figure 3.
 Three sub-signals (blue) and their corresponding recovered sub-signals (red) (a, b, and c).